AI Governance Association

 Kojin Oshiba — Co-founder, Robust Intelligence; Director of AI Engineering, Cisco

-Masashi Namatame — Senior Managing Executive Officer & Group CDO, Tokio Marine Holdings
+Masashi Namatame — Senior Managing Executive Officer & Group CDO and CAIO, Meiji Yasuda Life Insurance Company

 Hiroki Habuka — Representative Director and CEO, Smart Governance; Specially Appointed Professor, Kyoto University; Attorney